rcrowther/django_languages/README.rst

 Presets
 +++++++
 A few presets have been built for 'pk_in'.
 All are contentious.
-But then, if you are not contending this issue, why not?
+But, if you are not contending this issue, why not?

 UNITED_NATIONS
     Official languages of the UN.
 6 entries.